ryangerardwilson/rtutor/courses/python.md

     event_timestamp = []
     target = 'target_col'

-    # 2. the set of rows should have no duplicates and constitue a 'monte carlo' sample
+    # 2. The set of rows should have no duplicates and constitue a 'monte carlo' sample
     df = df.drop_duplicates()

-    # 3. column names should have consistent lower case formatting
+    # 3. Column names should have consistent lower case formatting
     # df.columns = df.columns.str.lower()

-    # 4. the target column must have a numeric dtype - either 0/1 for binary
+    # 4. The target column must have a numeric dtype - either 0/1 for binary
     # classification, or a number like price, category code, etc.
     # - If the target column is categorical in nature, assign a number to each
     #   category, as is shown below.